5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

   - For Catalina: `MacBookPro10,1` or 10,2 (depending on CPU) and `csr-active-config: FF070000` to deactivate SIP
   - For Big Sur: `MacBookPro11,1` or 11,2 (depending on CPU) and `csr-active-config: 67080000` to deactivate SIP
 - **CPU**
-  - The `SSDT-PM.aml` inside the ACPI Folder is for an i7 3630QM.
+  - The `SSDT-PM.aml` inside the ACPI Folder is for an **Intel i7 3630QM**.
 If you use a differnt CPU, disable it in the config and create your own using `ssdtPRGEN` in Post-Install.
-(See 'Fixing CPU Power Management' in 'Post-Install Section')
+(See 'Fixing CPU Power Management' in the 'Post-Install Section')
 - **Wifi/Bluetooth**
   - Built-in Intel Wifi/Bluetooth may work.
 Have a look at [OpenIntelWireless](https://github.com/OpenIntelWireless) to check if your card is supported yet.
   - 3rd Party cards require the `1vyrain` jailbreak to unlock the BIOS in order to disable WLAN Whitelist (unless the 3rd party card is whitelisted)